Fauci says Trump should push supporters to get covid vaccine after ‘disturbing’ poll results show they won’t

 “If you look at the numbers, we’re not out of the woods yet,” Fauci said.

-In his first prime-time address as president Thursday, Biden vowed that all U.S. adults would eligible for the vaccine no later than May 1, and that he was confident friends and family members would be able to gather in small groups by July 4 to celebrate the Independence Day holiday.
+In his first prime-time address as president Thursday, Biden vowed that all U.S. adults would be eligible for vaccination no later than May 1, and that he was confident that friends and family members would be able to gather in small groups by July 4 to celebrate the Independence Day holiday.

-He also urged people to trust in the vaccines’ safety and effectiveness and encouraged people to talk to family, friends and neighbors about getting the shot when it comes their turn.
+He also urged people to trust in the vaccines’ safety and effectiveness and encouraged people to talk to family, friends and neighbors about getting the shots when it’s their turn.

 “Talk to your family, friends, your neighbors.
 The people you know best have gotten the vaccine.
 We need everyone to get vaccinated,” Biden said.

-Tory Newmeyer and Steven Mufson contributed to this report.
+Tory Newmyer and Steven Mufson contributed to this report.

 Read more: